Buying Vacant Land for Homesteading: 7 Essential Things You Must Know Before You Purchase

 How would one verify legal access?
 During escrow, the title company will do what’s called a “title search” to examine all public records that involve title to a specific property.
 Deeded access, by way of an easement or other means, should be included in the preliminary title report.
 This should guarantee that, although ownership of the property will change hands over the years, the right to access stays with the property (not just one owner).

-Easements, Liens, and Other Judgements (Exceptions)
+Research Easements, Liens, and Other Judgements

 This kind of ties in with the legal access piece, but there could be (and usually are) other forms of easements, liens and judgements that are attached to a property’s title.
 Other common types of easements are power easements (for lines or poles), neighbor’s access easements, water or other maintenance-type easements, right of way easements, etc. You just want to make sure you have a good understanding of what the easements are and what they are for.
 If it’s something that negatively affects the property for your intents and purposes, you might not want the property.